 Q: Are there any favorite books and authors who have been influential upon you and your writing?

-Q: Do you have any favorite TV shows, either from the past, or still on the air?
+Q: Do you have any favorite TV shows, either from the past, or currently on the air?

-Q: Are there any hobbies you like to participate in when you have spare time?
+Q: Are there any hobbies or pastimes you like to participate in when you have spare time?

-Q: Would you like to write stories in other genres at some stage?
+Q: Would you like to write stories in other genres?

-Q: Do you have any other writing projects, or new/upcoming releases, that you would like to mention?
+Q: Do you have any other writing projects, or new/upcoming releases, that you would like to mention to readers?

 I am certain you will join me in thanking Susan today for her time, and that we look forward to reading more of her works in the future.
 If you wish to contact Susan, she is available on:

-- Susan’s books can be accessed on Amazon by clicking on the book covers below:
+- Susan’s books can be accessed by clicking on the book covers below: